Working towards more environmentally-friendly dyes

 We measure a fabric's resistance to water pressure, expressed in terms of the height of a water column in mm (based on the ISO 811 standard).
 The higher the water pressure, the more waterproof the fabric.
 A component with a waterproof rating of 2,000 mm can therefore withstand the pressure exerted by a 2,000 mm water column.

 To find out whether a fabric is breathable, we measure its thermal evaporative resistance coefficient (RET) based on the ISO 11092 standard.
 The lower the fabric's resistance, the more water vapour generated by physical activity can escape, and the higher the fabric's breathability.

 - RET < 9 = extremely breathable fabric

 - 9 < RET < 12 = very breathable fabric

 - 12 < RET < 20 = breathable fabric

 - RET > 20 = little or no breathability

 How to choose your waterproof jacket according to your activity and your sporting effort?

-During sports activity, the extent to which we perspire depends on the intensity/duration of the physical effort.
+During physical exercise, the extent to which we perspire depends on the intensity or duration of the effort made.
 If the breathability of the fabric is not adapted to your type of physical activity, the perspiration vapour condenses inside the jacket.
-You will feel damp inside: this is not rain coming through, but perspiration vapour condensing.
-You therefore need to choose a rain jacket according to your type of physical activity.
-This jacket is designed for 2h hiking at a max. speed of 5 km/h.
+You feel damp inside: this isn't rain getting through, but condensation from sweat.
+You need to choose a rain jacket according to your physical activity level.
+This rain jacket was designed for 2-hour hikes walking at a pace of no more than 5km/h.